This Haunting Road Trip Through North Carolina’s Ghost Towns Is One You Won’t Forget

 We’re aware that these uncertain times are limiting many aspects of life as we all practice social and physical distancing.
 While we’re continuing to feature destinations that make our state wonderful, we don’t expect or encourage you to go check them out immediately.
 We believe that supporting local attractions is important now more than ever and we hope our articles inspire your future adventures!
 And on that note, please nominate your favorite local business that could use some love right now: https://www.onlyinyourstate.com/nominate/

-Now you’ve experienced the best abandoned North Carolina has to offer.
-Gorgeous, haunting, and always memorable.
+Now you’ve experienced some seriously abandoned ghost towns in North Carolina.
+They are gorgeous, haunting, and always memorable.
 Have you been to any of these destinations before?